 I want to see a glacier with my own eyes at least once in my life.

-I let Aomi approach the drifting ice and then stop, worried about its unexpected hardness.
-The slightest contact could puncture the hull.
-Going on is definitely impossible.
+Going any farther is clearly impossible.
 Besides, the return trip will be against the wind.
-If I don't hurry back, the sun will set on the way, and it will be dark before I reach a safe anchorage.
-After taking photos, I immediately turn Aomi's bow back.
+If I do not turn back now, the sun will set, and the darkness will envelop Aomi before she reaches a safe anchorage.
+After taking photos, I immediately turn Aomi’s bow around.

-I should have known the consequences that await me.
+I should have known what awaited me.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.